Geomorphology of Lagrangian ridges: Introduction

-Then $L_0= \left\{q=p^2 \right\}$ is a smooth Lagrangian with the fold tangency singularity to $\gamma$, while $L_\varepsilon$ for any $\varepsilon>0$ is a ridgy Lagrangian transverse to $\gamma$.
-Since we define the deformation at the level of generating functions, exactness is automatic, see Figure \ref{foldridge}.
-This deformation can be achieved by a ridgy isotopy: it is essentially an earthquake isotopy along the fold locus (it just needs to be corrected by a subsequent Hamiltonian isotopy to get the symmetry about the fold locus).
+Note also that because we define the deformation at the level of generating functions, exactness is automatic, see Figure \ref{foldridge}.

+This deformation can be achieved by a ridgy isotopy: it is essentially an earthquake isotopy along the fold locus (strictly speaking, it needs to be corrected by a subsequent Hamiltonian isotopy to get the symmetry about the fold locus, but this is not important).

 If the deformation is performed close enough to the fold point (so that $\gamma$ is almost constant as in our local model), then the resulting ridgy Lagrangian is transverse to the Lagrangian plane field $\gamma$ with respect to which the smooth Lagrangian had a fold.
 Hence Theorem \ref{theorem: main theorem} is an immediate consequence of Theorem \ref{theorem: caustics} when $\gamma$ is homotopic to a Lagrangian plane field transverse to $L$.